jeroenbaas/stravagonuts/README.md

 ## Requirements

 - Python 3.7+
-- Strava API credentials (Client ID and Secret)
+- Strava API credentials (Client ID and Secret; don't worry: the app will tell you what to do)

 ## Installation